xuyunbei/Inexact-preconditioning/README.md

-# Inexact Preconditioning for PDHG and ADMM
+# Inexact Preconditioning to accelerate PDHG and ADMM

 Codes for the paper "Acceleration of primal-dual methods by preconditioning and simple subproblem procedures."